 That said, another thing you can try is to disable “Browser extensions” and see if this option will allow you to download.

 To disable your browser extensions, go to “Settings”.

 Tap on the “Extensions” option from the side menu that appears before disabling any download manager extensions you’ve been using.

-Now, if after all these steps you still can’t download from Canva, it’s high time to tap someone from the tech department.
+Now, if after all these steps you still can’t download your designs from Canva, make sure to read on!

 If you’ve tried everything above and you still can’t download, then perhaps their servers are undergoing maintenance.

 Since Canva’s using the cloud system to store all the designs, the tech support team will do some maintenance checks periodically.